Mastermindzh/rickvanlieshout.com/content/posts/2015/raspberry-pi-screen/index.md

 The moment had arrived, I plugged the pi into a battery pack (creating a makeshift tablet-like device) and waited.
 First boot wasn't all that promising...
 Touch didn't work and I had an annoying little square in the top right.
 This was however not my first rodeo with a pi and I quickly worked out that the little square indicates insufficient input power.
 I did a quick update and after rebooting touch worked wonders!
 The only thing my makeshift tablet test was missing was some sort of input method for the keyboard.
 For this I used a program called "matchbox", which was available in the default repository.
 After playing around with touch for a bit I switched to a solid 2 amp power supply and the little, coloured square disappeared, as suspected.

 ## That's nice and all...
-But we want a video...
+But we want a video

 Of course I prepared a little video, wouldn't be a showcase if I hadn't now would it.
 So here goes: